sakaicontrib/gcalendar/README.txt

    google.service.account.email=
    google.private.key=

-   if using a proxy server to access the google api's, add the following two properties to sakai.properties: proxy.base.url=../../
+5. A proxy cross domain server is built as part of the gcalendar war file.
+You should add the following two properties to sakai.properties: proxy.base.url=../../
-   proxy.name=crossdomain/gcalendar

-5. Deploy a proxy defined for gcalendar, for example:
-   a. svn co https://source.sakaiproject.org/contrib/umich/proxy-crossdomain/trunk/ proxy-crossdomain
-   b. cd proxy-crossdomain
-   c. mvn install sakai:deploy
+   proxy.name=sakai-gcalendar-tool/gcalendar

 6. For testing, make sure the Sakai user account has an email which matches the Google account